-The 47th installment of the Elmhurst College Jazz Festival is shaping up to be one of our best yet!
+The 47th installment of the Elmhurst College Jazz Festival was one of our best yet!
 Click on the names below to read more about the world-class artists who performed at the Festival.

 Ryan Truesdell and the Gil Evans Project